 The pricing order provides that the Port may determine the period of time over which to apply the pricing principles and cost allocation principles.
-The Port is also allowed to adopt regulatory periods of different length over the term of the port lease.
-Towards the end of each nominated regulatory period the Port applies pricing principles and cost allocation principles to reset its aggregate revenue requirement and prescribed service tariffs in line with efficient costs.
-The choice of regulatory period length also determines the level of service (defined or forecast) that port users will receive.
+115 The Port is also allowed to adopt regulatory periods of different length over the term of the port lease.
+116

+Towards the end of each regulatory period the Port re-applies the pricing principles and cost allocation principles to the subsequent regulatory period, to reset its aggregate revenue requirement and prescribed service tariffs (to apply in the first year of the subsequent regulatory period) in line with forecast efficient costs.